repoze/repoze.who/docs/plugins.rst

   cookie will be sent only across an HTTPS connection.
 If *include_ip* is True, the ``REMOTE_ADDR`` of the WSGI environment will be placed in the cookie.

+  Normally, using the plugin as an identifier requires also using it as an authenticator.

 .. note::
    Using the *include_ip* setting for public-facing applications may